-As described in CEQA Guidelines section 15093, if the Final EIR identifies significant effects for a proposed project, but the effects are not avoided or reduced to a less-than-significant level (i.e., significant and unavoidable impacts), a decision-maker that approves the project must find that any such unavoidable significant effects are acceptable due to overriding economic, legal, technological, social, or other policy considerations.
+As described in CEQA Guidelines section 15093, if the final EIR identifies significant effects for a proposed project, but the effects are not avoided or reduced to a less-than-significant level (i.e., significant and unavoidable impacts), a decision-maker that approves the project must find that any such unavoidable significant effects are acceptable due to overriding economic, legal, technological, social, or other policy considerations.
 This is known as a statement of overriding considerations.
 In making these findings, the decision-maker must balance the benefits of the proposed project against its unavoidable environmental effects.

-The Planning Commission has sole authority to adopt a resolution recommending approval to the Board of the Balboa Reservoir Project, associated General Plan and Planning Code amendments, including amendments to the Zoning Map to create a new Balboa Reservoir Special Use District.
-The Commission was the decision-maker, under CEQA, that was required to adopt CEQA findings, including a statement of overriding considerations, when it approved the Project (i.e., adopted resolutions recommending approval to the Board of the Plan).
-On May 28, 2020, following Planning Commission certification of the Final SEIR, the Planning Commission approved the Project and adopted CEQA findings as part of its approval action, in Planning Commission Resolution No. 20731.
+The Commission has authority to recommend to the Board of Supervisors approval of the Balboa Reservoir Project development agreement; to approve associated General Plan and Planning Code amendments, including amendments to the Zoning Map to create a new Balboa Reservoir Special Use District; and to approve the Balboa Reservoir Design Standards and Guidelines.
+The Commission was the first decision-maker under CEQA that was required to adopt CEQA findings, including a statement of overriding considerations, when it approved the project.
+On May 28, 2020, following Commission certification of the final SEIR, the Commission approved the project and adopted CEQA findings as part of its approval action in Planning Commission Motion M-20731.